shellyjang/gchat_analysis/README.md

  * ngram_builder.py

 The script builds 1-, 2- and 3-gram frequency dictionary from the chat logs for each corresponder and year.
 It takes two arguments, the location of corpus files from 'corpus_builder.py' and the name of the output pickle file.
+Depending on the size of your chat log, this may take a few minutes.

 ```bash
 python ngram_builder.py /private/tmp/corpus/ /output/location3/ngrams.pkl